OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/develop/active-directory-v2-protocols-oauth-client-creds.md

 ```

 ```
-// Pro tip: Try pasting hello following request in a browser!
+// Pro tip: Try pasting the following request in a browser!
 ```

 ```